How to preserve and store your wedding dress after the big day

 Acid-free storage boxes

-The storage box itself should be made of acid-free materials.
-This ensures that your dress is not exposed to harmful acids that could lead to discoloration or damage.
-Ensure the box is labeled as "acid-free" and "archival quality."
+The storage box should be made of acid-free materials.
+This prevents your dress from being exposed to harmful acids that could cause discoloration or damage.
+Make sure the box is labeled as "acid-free" and "archival quality."

 Store in a climate-controlled environment

-The environment where you store your wedding dress is just as crucial as your preservation methods.
-Heat, humidity, and direct sunlight can all damage delicate fabrics over time.
+The environment in which you store your wedding dress is just as important as your preservation techniques.
+Heat, humidity, and direct sunlight can all harm delicate fabrics over time.

 Avoid attics and basements

-Attics and basements are common storage areas but could be better for wedding dresses.
-These spaces often have fluctuating temperatures and humidity, leading to mold, mildew, and fabric deterioration.
-Instead, choose a closet or storage space in a climate-controlled area of your home.
+Attics and basements are common storage spaces but are not ideal for wedding dresses.
+These areas often experience fluctuating temperatures and humidity, which can cause mold, mildew, and fabric damage.
+Instead, opt for a closet or storage area within a climate-controlled part of your home.

 Temperature and humidity control

-Your wedding dress should be stored in a cool, dry place with a consistent temperature and humidity.
+Your wedding dress should be stored in a cool, dry place with steady temperature and humidity.
 Ideally, the storage area should be around 65-70°F (18-21°C) with a relative humidity of 50%.
-Consider using a dehumidifier in the storage area if you live in a humid climate.
+Think about using a dehumidifier in the storage area if you live in a humid climate.

 Keep away from sunlight

 Sunlight can cause fabrics to fade and weaken over time.
-Ensure your dress is stored in a dark place away from windows or other light sources.
+Make sure your dress is stored in a dark place away from windows or other light sources.
 If you're using the boxing method, the box should be opaque to prevent light exposure.

 Handle with care

-Even after your wedding dress is preserved and stored, handling it with care is essential to prevent any accidental damage.
+Even after your wedding dress is preserved and stored, handling it carefully is essential to prevent accidental damage.

 Wear gloves

 When handling your wedding dress, always wear clean, white cotton gloves.
-The oils from your skin can transfer to the fabric and cause stains or discoloration.
-If you don't have gloves, ensure your hands are thoroughly washed and dried before touching the dress.
+Oils from your skin can transfer to the fabric and cause stains or discoloration.
+If you don't have gloves, make sure your hands are thoroughly washed and dried before touching the dress.

 Minimize handling

-Avoid handling your wedding dress unless necessary.
-Each time the dress is dealt with, there is a risk of introducing oils, dirt, or other contaminants to the fabric if you need to inspect the dress gently and minimize contact with the fabric.
+Handle your wedding dress only when necessary.
+Every time you touch it, there's a chance of transferring oils, dirt, or other contaminants to the fabric.
+Be sure to inspect the dress gently and keep contact to a minimum.

 Repackaging